 - 1. During an active call, begin a supervised transfer, which puts the caller on consultation hold.
 The steps to perform a supervised transfer vary depending on the type of phone you are using.
 For more information, refer to the user documentation for your phone. - 2.
 Enter 86<Destination mailbox number>. - 3.
 Press Send or Dial, depending on the phone type you are using. - 4.
 To complete the transfer, press the Transfer key again.

 To leave a message directly in a recipient's mailbox

-- 1. Enter 86<Destination mailbox number>. - 2.
-Press Send or Dial.
+- 1. Enter 86<Destination mailbox number>. - 2 Press Send or Dial such as muting or adding participants.

 Using the NetVanta UC Server conference bridge